-Each fiscal year, 120 hours (prorated by FTE) of Veterans Health Leave is provided to veterans who seek medical, physical rehabilitation and/or mental health care administered by the Veterans Health Administration of the Department of Veterans Affairs.1 This leave can be used before using other applicable accrued time such as PTO or EIB.
+Each fiscal year, 120 hours of Veterans Health Leave, pro-rated by full-time equivalent status (FTE,) is provided to veterans who seek medical, physical rehabilitation and/or mental health care administered by the Veterans Health Administration of the Department of Veterans Affairs (VA).1 With confirmation of a visit with the VA, this leave can be used before using other applicable accrued time such as PTO or EIB.

-All regular full-time and part-time (at least .5FTE/20 hours per week) benefits eligible employees who are veterans of the military are eligible for Veterans Health Leave.
+All regular full-time and part-time (at least .5FTE/20 hours per week) benefits eligible employees who are veterans of the military are eligible for Veterans Health Leave (VHL).

 Process for Using

-- If the leave is for a chronic or reoccurring condition, Intermittent Family Medical Leave will apply.
+- If the leave is for a chronic or reoccurring condition, the Intermittent Family Medical Leave process will apply.

 Hours not used by the end of the fiscal year will expire.
 120 hours (prorated by FTE) will replenish at the beginning of the fiscal year.